Traecp/DEVA/README.md

 RUNNING:
 ==========================
-to run DEVA, just open a terminal wherever you want (or command prompt on Windows) and type: Deva.py
+to run DEVA, just open a terminal wherever you want (or command prompt on Windows) and type: Deva.py or just Deva
 + Please refer to the wiki pages for more detail about software usage.